Kelephan pony

 Habitat: Degh mountains of central-east Kelepha, coastal rock fields of northern Zinzziranza

-Feed: generally harbivores, but if food is processed, they eat nearly anything
+Feed: generally herbivores, but if food is processed, they eat nearly anything

 Lifespan: 50-70yo